OAuth2 Settings

 • Authorization URL

-You can find these URLs in your OAuth2 provider documentation.
+You can find these URLs in your OAuth2 provider's documentation.

-You can specify URLs as is or using variables.
+You can specify URLs directly or use variables.

-Accordingly, the add-in will use the value of the Get Token URL field.
+For instance, the Refresh Token URL can include the {get_token_url} variable.
+The add-in will then use the value from the Get Token URL field.

-The variables allow implementing dynamic URLs using values from the previous steps.
+Using variables allows you to create dynamic URLs based on values from previous steps.

-For example, ZohoCRM returns the accounts-server value in the authorization response that is not typical for other providers.
+For example, ZohoCRM returns the accounts-server value in the authorization response, which is not common for other providers.
+The add-in supports such values, allowing you to use the {accounts-server} variable in the Get Token URL.

-The URL and Body Formats section contains formats of URLs and request bodies.
+The URL and Body Formats section specifies the formats for URLs and request bodies.

-The OAuth2 defines typical formats, and the add-in suggests the default values built using variables.
+OAuth2 defines standard formats, and the add-in provides default values built using variables.

-You can modify the formats to follow your OAuth2 provider requirements.
+You can modify these formats to meet your OAuth2 provider's requirements.

 Variables